Euro zone periphery's yields fall to record lows before ECB meets

 The U.S. House of Representatives on Wednesday approved a one-week extension of federal government funding, giving lawmakers more time to haggle over a broader spending package.

-British Prime Minister Boris Johnson and Ursula von der Leyen, the president of the European Commision, gave themselves until Sunday to reach a new trade agreement, after failing to overcome persistent rifts when they met for dinner on Wednesday.
+British Prime Minister Boris Johnson and Ursula von der Leyen, the president of the European Commision, have given themselves until Sunday to reach a new trade agreement, after failing to overcome persistent rifts when they met for dinner on Wednesday.

 ((Stefano.Rebaudo@thomsonreuters.com; +390266129431;))